 With the reduction in the allocation of Strategic Equity Funding (SEF) to Dundee, there will be interventions that will either cease or be reduced in terms of their reach.
-Whilst this has been planned for - and plans for sustainability in place - there may still be an impact.
+This has been planned for and there are plans for sustainability in place, however, there may still be an impact.

-Plans are in place to minimise the impact of the reduction of funding.
-This includes the effective use of all Attainment Scotland Funds (e.g., working with Head Teachers to use SEF and Pupil Equity Funding (PEF) together.
-Learning from evaluations of impact will also help inform interventions for 2024/25 and allow for better targeting of resources.
+The plans in place to minimise the impact of the reduction in funding include the effective use of all Attainment Scotland Funds e.g. working with Head Teachers to use SEF and Pupil Equity Funding (PEF) together.
+Learning from evaluations of impact will also assist schools, Head Teachers and their communities to inform planned interventions for 2025/26.
+This should also allow for better alignment and targeting of resources.

-- Health: No Impact
+Health: No Impact

-- Life Expectancy: No Impact

-- Mental Health: No Impact
+Life Expectancy: No Impact Mental Health: No Impact

-- Overweight / Obesity: No Impact
+Overweight / Obesity: No Impact